Who We Are, Where We Stand

 What You Bring to the DJC

-- You are an ordained rabbi, or have equivalent skills and experience
+- You are an experienced ordained rabbi or have equivalent skills or experience leading a Jewish community

 - You are adept at exploring the relevance of Jewish traditions to contemporary life